U.S. Department of Labor

-The key to a safe and healthful work environment is a comprehensive injury and illness prevention program.
+A safe workplace is sound business.
+The key to a healthful workplace is a safety and health program.

 OSHA has compliance assistance specialists throughout the nation who can provide information to employers and workers about OSHA standards, short educational programs on specific hazards or OSHA rights and responsibilities, and information on additional compliance assistance resources.
 Contact your local OSHA office for more information.